KRM7/gapp/docs/install-guide.md

 If you want to specify additional compiler flags when building the library, you should do it through the `GAPP_CXX_FLAGS` variable.
 The value of the `CMAKE_CXX_FLAGS` variable will be ignored by the project.
-All of the flags specified through `GAPP_CXX_FLAGS` will be in addition to the default flags, they will not overwrite the default compiler flags.
+All of the flags specified through `GAPP_CXX_FLAGS` are in addition to the default flags, they will not overwrite them.

 ## Building the API docs